 To initialize and to be able to use these buttons and fields, they have to be assigned macros that make them available/visible in the Interface Builder.
 We also define the variables used for the API and logger objects.
 Since these will be initialized at a later time, these variables need to be defined in the view controller as optional:

+Listing 5-5.

 class ViewController: UIViewController {

 @IBOutlet var labelButton : UIButton!